International Moving Company to Switzerland

 04 | Moving to Switzerland from USA Checklist

 06 | Useful information before International Moving to Switzerland

 It is understandable that so many people want to live there, but still many of the comforts to which Americans have become accustomed are unavailable in Switzerland.
 Do you like your big bed?
 You’ll have to bring it with you.
 It’s a really good idea to bring several spare sets of sheets with you.

 You probably have accumulated rooms full of personal belongings that you will want to bring with you to your new home.
 You won’t be able to take your kitchen range with you, but don’t leave your pots behind.
 Cast iron cookware can be used for generations, but it can’t be easily purchased in Switzerland.
 Don’t worry about the weight if you are sending by sea.
 Your plates and utensils might be available in Switzerland, but at a great cost.
 You can’t take your kitchen with you, but you can take the most important parts.

 What you should take with you are electronics.
 If your devices are charged by an external adapter or USB charger, they will more than likely work in Switzerland.
 What you should check is that 110 – 220 v (or sometimes 100 – 240 v) is written for the input electricity.
-Today, this includes almost all small electronics like shaving machines and electronics equipment, but also many larger devices computers, TV’s, computer screens and all cell phones and photography equipment.
+Today, this includes almost all small electronics like shaving machines and electronic equipment, but also many larger devices like computers, TVs, computer screens, and all cell phones and photography equipment.